 - Why use Python?
 What’s possible?

 - The Jupyter notebook and shell for rapid prototyping

 - Python syntax and concepts: an introduction through examples

 - Raising and handling exceptions

 Day 2: Handling, Analysing, and Presenting Data in Python

 - Reading and writing essential data formats: CSV, Excel, SQL databases

 - Indexing and selecting data in Pandas

 - Data fusion: joining & merging datasets

 - Summarisation with “group by” operations; pivot tables

 - Time-series analysis: parsing dates, resampling

 Day 3: Essentials of Scientific Computing with Python

 Day 3 teaches the use of Python for numerical and scientific computing.
-It covers array and matrix manipulation, working with labelled and tabular data, an overview of available scientific routines, and creating simple but beautiful 2D plots, with the packages NumPy, SciPy, and Matplotlib:
+It covers array and matrix manipulation, working with labelled and tabular data, an overview of available scientific routines, and creating simple but beautiful 2D plots, with the packages NumPy, SciPy, Matplotlib, and Pandas.
+The syllabus is:

 - Introduction to numerical data manipulation with NumPy

-Statistics in Python: modelling, confidence intervals, hypothesis testing, regression, Monte Carlo
+- Statistics in Python: modelling, confidence intervals, hypothesis testing, regression, Monte Carlo simulation

 - Tour of SciPy and related packages for scientific data manipulation, with fancy demos: clustering, interpolation, optimisation, dense & sparse linear algebra, signal processing, image processing, unit conversions

 Day 4: Real-world programming in Python

 Day 4 focuses on techniques for creating larger codebases in teams, interfacing Python with other data sources, scaling from small datasets and small problems to realistic ones that may be too big for memory or too slow for one computer to process.
 It also introduces machine learning for automatically inferring complex models from large datasets: